Mike Smith (linebacker): Texas Tech

 In late December 2012, Smith was hired to be the co-defensive coordinator and linebackers coach for the Texas Tech Red Raiders.
 He reunited with former teammate Kliff Kingsbury, who became the team's head coach earlier the same month.
 Smith was promoted to the full defensive coordinator position following the resignation of Matt Wallerstedt and added defensive line coaching duties for 2015.
 It was announced that he would not return to Texas Tech following the 2015 season.

 Kansas City Chiefs

 Smith was hired by the Kansas City Chiefs as their assistant defensive line coach on April 1, 2016.
 On January 29, 2018, the Chiefs they had changed Smith's title to outside linebackers coach.

 Green Bay Packers

 On January 25, 2019, he was hired by the Green Bay Packers to serve as the outside linebackers coach.

 On February 18, 2022, Smith stepped away from the Green Bay Packers to pursue other opportunities.

 Minnesota Vikings

-Smith was hired by the Minnesota Vikings to serve as the outside linebackers/ pass rush specialist for the 2022 season.
+Smith was hired by the Minnesota Vikings to serve as the outside linebackers/ pass rush specialist for the 2022 and 2023 seasons.